Our anti-poverty strategy helps us improve the standard of living for residents on a low income in the city.

-Our 'Mapping Poverty' reports have looked at our administrative data (housing benefit and council tax benefit) over the years to assess the extent and distribution of low income households in the city.
-The latest report, below, shows that the total benefit population in the city has remained fairly steady a part from a marked increase in Trumpington ward.
+Our ‘mapping poverty’ reports look at our data to assess the extent and distribution of low-income households in the city.
+The latest report shows that the total benefit population has remained relatively similar to the previous report in 2017.

-The Index of Multiple Deprivation 2015 helps inform us about variations in relative disadvantage between communities.
+The indices of multiple deprivation report helps inform us about variations in relative disadvantage between communities.
 The paper, below, shows the index, sub-index and domain scores for the city.
-In addition it uses market segmentation tools to highlight the characteristics of the communities experiencing the greatest deprivations in the city.

 - Wellbeing inequality in Cambridge [PDF, 1MB]